DnaVenom88/PokemonAmbrosia/README.md

 - Fully reworked Pokedex which includes fan favorite Pokémon and legendaries from the first 6 generations with 253 Pokémon in total.

 - All Pokémon have one or more abilities.
-  - Some are the abilities you might expect such a Tyranitar Sandstream.
+  - Some are the abilities you might expect such as Tyranitar's Sandstream.
   - some are different such as Lucario with Intrepid Sword.
   - some are completely new such as Gardevoir raising Light Screen upon switch in.